University and college sport: United Kingdom

-In Victorian Britain, in the late 18th and early 19th centuries, rowing took pace at Eton College, Westminster School and other public schools.
+In Victorian Britain, in the late 18th and early 19th centuries, rowing took place at Eton College, Westminster School and other public schools.
 The first Eton v Harrow cricket match was held in 1805.
-These led to the first University Match in cricket between Cambridge University and Oxford University in 1927 and The Boat Race, which was first contested in 1829.
-Sports were assimilated into academic life at Cambridge and Oxford universities in the nineteenth century and became a feature of Oxford–Cambridge rivalry.
-These early varsity matches spread to other sports, other universities in the United Kingdom, to college sports in the United States, and to college sports in Commonwealth, European and other countries.
+These led to the first University Match in cricket between Oxford University and Cambridge University in 1827 and The Boat Race, which was first contested in 1829.
+Sports were assimilated into academic life at Oxford and Cambridge universities in the nineteenth century and became a feature of Oxford–Cambridge rivalry.

 Building on early English public school football games, a group of students from Cambridge University created a set of 11 rules for football in 1848.
-In 1863 the Football Association of England adopted most of these rules and added three more Laws of the Game creating association football.
-The varsity team played the first football match against Oxford in 1874, although intercollegiate football games date back earlier.
-During the Victorian and Edwardian eras, Cambridge University contributed to the development of many other sports including tennis, horse racing, boxing, cricket, women's collegiate sport, and the Olympic games.
+A document from 1856 names the Cambridge University Association Football Club and its rules, although the club's formation dates back a decade earlier.
+In 1863, the Football Association of England adopted most of these rules and added three more Laws of the Game creating association football.
+The first modern athletics clubs in the world were founded at Cambridge University in 1857, and Oxford University in 1860.
+The first Inter-'Varsity Sports, also called the Cambridge and Oxford Athletic Games, were held in 1864.
+These early varsity matches spread to other sports, other universities in the United Kingdom, to college athletics in the United States, and to universities in Commonwealth, European and other countries.

-The first modern athletics clubs in the world were founded at the University of Cambridge in 1857, and the University of Oxford in 1860.
-The Cambridge and Oxford Athletic Games were first held in 1864.
-The Scottish Varsity match in rugby union between the University of St Andrews and the University of Edinburgh began in the 1860s, the first varsity match in the world in a code of football.
+The Scottish Varsity match in rugby football between the University of St Andrews and the University of Edinburgh began in the 1860s, the first varsity match in the world in a code of football.
 (Note: The 1869 Princeton vs. Rutgers football game was the first intercollegiate football game in the United States while the first intercollegiate rugby football game in the United States took place in 1874 when Harvard University played against McGill University.)
-The Oxford vs Cambridge women's University Match in (field) hockey was first played in 1895, the oldest women's varsity match in the world.
+The Cambridge and Oxford varsity teams played their first rugby football match in 1872, and the first association football varsity match between the two universities was held in 1874.
+The University of Liverpool established its University College Athletic Club in 1884.
+The Oxford v Cambridge women's University Match in (field) hockey was first played in 1895, the oldest women's varsity match in the world.
+During the Victorian and Edwardian eras, Cambridge University students participated in and contributed to the development of many other sports including tennis, horse racing, boxing, cricket, and women's collegiate sport.